Eduardo-H/rentx-api/README.md

 ## User's Rentals List
 **Functional Requirements**
-- It shoulb be able to show the list of the user's rentals.
+- It should be able to show the list of the user's rentals.

 **Business Rules**
 - Should only list the rentals if the user is logged in.

+## Reset Password
+**Functional Requirements**
+- It should be able to reset the user's password.
+- It should be able to send an e-mail to the user explaning the steps to be followed to reset the password.
+- It should be able to set a new password

+**Business Rules**
+- The user needs to inform the new password.
+- The link to reset the password should expire in 3 hours.